-The questionnaire assumes a fiscal year ending June 30, 2007.
+The questionnaire assumes a fiscal year ending June 30, 2009.
 If your fiscal year is different, please indicate this in the notes below by adjusting the reporting period.

 Footnotes.
 Explanatory footnotes will be included with the published statistics.
-Provide any notes you may have in the footnotes area at the end of the survey.
-Reporting libraries are urged to record there any information that would clarify the figures submitted in that line, e.g., the inclusion and exclusion of branch campus libraries.
-Please make an effort to word your footnotes in a manner consistent with notes appearing in the published report, so that the footnotes are interpreted correctly.
+Provide any notes you may have in the footnotes area at the end of the survey or with the question for which the notes pertain.
+At times, such notes may be requested by the survey program to clarify internal data checking.
+Reporting libraries are urged to record any information that would clarify the figures submitted in that line, e.g., the inclusion and exclusion of branch campus libraries.
+Please make an effort to word your footnotes in a manner consistent with notes appearing in the published report, so that the ACRL Office can interpret your footnotes correctly.
+Please use a concise sentence/paragraph format when writing footnotes-do not use "bullets" or make a "bullet list."